-First, gender-responsive economic policies should give women equal access to and ownership and control over economic assets; strengthen the social protection of women, particularly those who are disproportionally represented in the informal economy; and value unpaid care and domestic work to foster investments in the care economy and reduce as well as redistribute unpaid care and domestic work.
+First, gender-responsive economic policies should promote decent work and strengthen social protection for all women, particularly those who are disproportionally represented in the informal economy; value unpaid care and domestic work to foster investments in the care economy; and reduce as well as redistribute unpaid care and domestic work.

-Second, more women should be enabled and encouraged to own, launch and/or better manage small, medium and large businesses for job creation and income generation, particularly in work-poor environments.
-Policies such as procurement set-asides for women-owned enterprises increase demand.
-Capacity building and skills development enable women entrepreneurs to better respond to demand, grow their businesses and increase productivity.
+Second, more women should be enabled to own, launch and/or manage small, medium and large enterprises, which will result in job creation and income generation, particularly in work-poor environments.
+Notably, policies such as procurement set-asides can increase demand for products from women-owned enterprises, while capacity building and skills development enable women entrepreneurs to better respond to demand, grow their businesses and increase productivity.

-Third, more rural women should secure access to productive resources and engage in climate-smart agriculture.
+Third, more rural women should secure access to, control over and use of productive resources and engage in sustainable agriculture.
 Women comprise some 43 percent of the agricultural labor workforce in developing countries and addressing the gender gap in access to economic assets in agriculture is a precondition to leaving no one behind.

-These outputs also respond to the recommendations of the Secretary-General's High Level Panel on Women's Economic Empowerment.
+These outputs also reflect recommendations of the Secretary-General's High Level Panel on Women's Economic Empowerment.